aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/resizing-with-resize-type-enumeration/_index.md

 ---
-title: Resizing with Resize Type Enumeration in Aspose.PSD for Java
+title: Resize Image Java: Using Resize Type Enumeration in Aspose.PSD for Java
 linktitle: Resizing with Resize Type Enumeration
 second_title: Aspose.PSD Java API
-description: Master image resizing in Java with Aspose.PSD.
-Step-by-step guide using Resize Type Enumeration.
+description: Learn how to resize image java using Aspose.PSD for Java.
+Step‑by‑step guide with Resize Type Enumeration, plus tips on convert psd to jpeg.
 weight: 18
 url: /java/advanced-image-manipulation/resizing-with-resize-type-enumeration/
+date: 2025-12-10
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Resizing with Resize Type Enumeration in Aspose.PSD for Java
+# Resize Image Java: Using Resize Type Enumeration in Aspose.PSD for Java

 ## Introduction

-In the ever-evolving landscape of Java development, efficient image processing is a crucial aspect that developers often grapple with.
-Aspose.PSD for Java emerges as a powerful solution, providing a seamless experience for resizing images with the added advantage of the Resize Type Enumeration.
-In this tutorial, we'll delve into the intricacies of resizing images using Aspose.PSD for Java, breaking down each step to ensure a comprehensive understanding.
+Resizing images is a common requirement in Java applications, and **resize image java** operations become effortless with Aspose.PSD.
+In this tutorial you’ll learn how to **resize image java** using the powerful Resize Type Enumeration, and you’ll also see how to **convert psd to jpeg** after resizing.
+Whether you’re building a desktop tool or a server‑side service, these steps will help you handle image dimensions reliably.

+## Quick Answers
+- **What library handles resize image java?** Aspose.PSD for Java.
+- **Which resize type gives the best quality?** `ResizeType.LanczosResample`.
+- **Can I convert PSD to JPEG after resizing?** Yes – just save with `JpegOptions`.
+- **Do I need a license for production?** A valid Aspose.PSD license is required for production use.
+- **Is this approach suitable for large batches?** Absolutely; the API is optimized for performance.

 ## Prerequisites